Attention High School Juniors in Central Virginia

 Click on the scholarship names below to see the applications.

 GRASP Last Dollar Scholarships - Each year we award a scholarship to at least one graduating senior in each high school that we serve.
-Application deadline has passed.
+Application will open January, 2020.

 GRASP Community College Pathway Scholarships - A new scholarship for high school seniors who plan to attend community college to receive a career certificate or transfer to a four-year college.
-Application deadline has passed.
+Application will open January, 2020.

 GRASP College Success Scholarships - Open to current college students participating in the GRASP College Success Program.
-Deadline: July 1, 2019.
+Application will open May, 2020.

 GRASP EISP (K-12) - GRASP provides scholarships for students in kindergarten through twelfth grade to attend private K-12 schools in Virginia, with a focus on students with learning differences.